michelle_pitzel-florence-1066300_1920

 • Bottega Beneforti Simone1

-Strolling between Via Maggio and Via dei Serragli, one encounters workshops where restorers, goldsmiths and leather craftsmen work, custodians of traditions that are part of the city’s history.
+Strolling between Via Maggio and Via dei Serragli, you’ll come across artisanal workshops where restorers, goldsmiths, and leather artisans work—guardians of traditions that are part of the city’s history.

-The Torrigiani Garden, which can be visited by appointment, is one of the largest private historic gardens in Europe and is an unexpected place of quiet in the heart of the Oltrarno.
+The Torrigiani Garden, open by appointment, is one of the largest private historic gardens in Europe, an unexpected haven of tranquility in the heart of the Oltrarno.

-Not far away is the Stefano Bardini Museum, recognizable by its famous blue rooms and rich collection of artworks that tell centuries of Florentine history.
+Not far away is the Stefano Bardini Museum, recognizable for its famous blue rooms and its rich collection of artworks that chronicle centuries of Florentine history.

 • martinophuc-firenze-9292732_1920

-The squares of the Oltrarno, especially at sunset, come alive with an authentic atmosphere among residents, students and small neighborhood locals.
+The squares of the Oltrarno, especially at sunset, come alive with an authentic atmosphere among residents, students, and small neighborhood spots.

-A short walk also takes you to some of the city’s most famous sites: the Cathedral of Santa Maria del Fiore, the Accademia Gallery with Michelangelo’s David, and the Bargello National Museum, one of the most important museums dedicated to Renaissance sculpture.
+A short walk will take you to some of the city’s most famous landmarks: the Cathedral of Santa Maria del Fiore, the Accademia Gallery with Michelangelo’s David, and the Bargello National Museum, one of the most important museums dedicated to Renaissance sculpture.

 Via dei Serragli,49 50124 Firenze (Italia)